Amlyze/api-integration-documentation/Soap/README.md

 ---
 ## Customer
+Is the first step in creating a customer, which is necessary for all subsequent operations in the API.
+<b> Press [here](customer/customer.md) and move to Customer API page  </b>

 <b>Endpoint</b>

- [Customer](customer/customer.md) : `POST /amlyze-ws/EvaluateCustomerV2Service`
+ * `POST /amlyze-ws/EvaluateCustomerV2Service`
-*  Is the first step in creating a customer, which is necessary for all subsequent operations in the API.

 <b>Used for:</b>
 * Checking customers against sanctions lists